Shih-Yu/Articles/Cronos_Setup/truffle_config.md

 cd <project name>
 ```

-Now we will install Truffle into out project with the following cmmand:
+Now we will install Truffle into out project with the following command:

 ```sh
 truffle init